 - Parts B and C of the Individual Development Plan as stated on the form instructions.

-Should the student fail to schedule a thesis committee meeting within the designated time frame stated at the previous Committee meeting, the following actions will be taken:
+Should the student fail to schedule a thesis committee meeting within the designated time frame stated at the previous committee meeting, the following actions will be taken:

 If the meeting is 3 months past due, the student will be put on official academic probation.
 The University Registrar’s Office will be notified and a hold placed on the student’s account.
-The graduate coordinator and graduate chair will schedule a meeting with the student to discuss the reasons for the delay.
+The department coordinator and graduate chair will schedule a meeting with the student to discuss the reasons for the delay.